The Informational Role of Online Recommendations: Evidence from a Field Experiment: Introduction

-Our experiment is conducted on a movie-recommendation platform.
-The platform we conduct the study on is noncommercial and devoted to producing helpful recommendations (it does not host movies), ensuring there are no confounding strategic aspects arising from potential misalignment of preferences between consumers and the platform.
-The platform also features open-sourced data and algorithm implementation, and its data constitutes a central benchmark in the recommender system community for the development and evaluation of new recommender system algorithms, used in thousands of papers.\footnote{ Two recent examples in economics are \citet{chen2010social} and \citet{rossi2021quality}.
-However, the vast majority of papers using the data rely on the resulting ratings dataset to evaluate the performance of new recommendation system algorithms (see \citet{HarperKonstan2015ACMTIIS} for an overview). } While our experiment is in the movie domain, the hypotheses are grounded on a general theoretical framework of consumer decision-making in environments where recommendation systems are typically deployed.
-We believe the core mechanisms of exposure and information are similar across many environments such as content on Instagram, music on Spotify, or articles on Google News.
+Our experiment is conducted on a movie-recommendation platform, MovieLens, which has existed since 1997.
+MovieLens is noncommercial and devoted to producing helpful recommendations (it does not host movies) and features open-sourced data and algorithm implementation.
+Its data constitute a central benchmark in the recommender system community for the development and evaluation of new recommender system algorithms, having been used in thousands of papers.\footnote{ Two examples in economics are \citet{ChenHarperKonstanLi2010AER} and \citet{Rossi2021}.
+The vast majority of papers using MovieLens data rely on the ratings dataset to evaluate the performance of new recommendation system algorithms -- see \citet{HarperKonstan2015ACMTIIS} for an overview. } Specifically, the platform uses past ratings paired with a collaborative filtering algorithm \citep{HarperKonstan2015ACMTIIS} to produce \emph{user-specific} predicted ratings for unrated movies.
+These predictions are displayed to users in the first row of the platform homepage and are used to tailor the platform's \emph{user-specific} recommendations (``top picks'').
+As such, the recommendations are personalised and considered high-quality.
+We maintain the high quality of recommendations during our intervention by including only the top 750 goods for each consumer as determined by the RS estimate.\footnote{ The focus is thus on estimating the effect of recommendations on consumption where the set of recommendations comprises ``high quality'' recommendations coming from the platform's recommendation algorithm and not randomly selected movies, which would not contain an informational component. }

-The experimental intervention is simple: we generate random variation in recommendations in order to study its causal effect on consumption, and we elicit belief data about good quality prior to consumption to examine the underlying mechanisms.
-We partition each user's pre-experiment top 750 recommended movies into three groups: \textit{recommendation}, \textit{exposure-only}, and \textit{control}.
-For a period of six months, we track movie consumption and recommendation of over 1,000 users, and elicit their beliefs through periodic surveys.
-During the experimental intervention only goods from the \textit{recommendation} group show up in recommendations and we elicit beliefs about goods from both the \textit{exposure-only} and \textit{recommendation} group.
-In order to assess the causal effect of recommendation on beliefs, we elicit beliefs about a good both before and after recommendation/exposure.
-We compare the fraction of goods consumed across groups, how beliefs map to consumption, and how these beliefs are impacted by exposure and recommendations.